 |Susanna Jäghult works as an IBD nurse since many years.
 She got her PhD in 2012 and her thesis was about "Living with inflammatory disease - HRQOL, worries and stress".
-Susanna is one of the founders of the Swedish Nurse Association and has been the chaiman for many years.
-She is also a member of the N-ECCO Committee and is responsible for the Research Forum.
-Susanna is working at the Stockholm Gastro Center and is in charge of the unit at Odenplans läkarhus.|
+She now continues to work both in the clinic and academic world.
+Susanna is the chair of N-ECCO (the Nurses Committee of ECCO).
+She was one of the founders of the Swedish Nurse Association (Föreningen för sjuksköterskor inom gastroenterologi i Sverige- FSGS) and was the chair for many years.
+Susanna is working at the Stockholm Gastro Center, located at Sophiahemmet and is in charge of the work of the the IBD-nurses.|

 |Dr Pauliina Molander works as a Senior gastroenterologist at Helsinki University Hospital, Finland.
 She graduated as MD at Turku University in 1997 and specialized in Internal Medicine in 2003 and Gastroenterology in 2008 at Helsinki University Hospital.
 Her PhD on Assessment of TNFα blocking therapy in inflammatory bowel disease patients in deep remission was approved in Helsinki University in 2015.
 Her main research interest in IBD are treatment outcomes and biomarkers.
 She was a National representative in European Crohn’s and Colitis Organization (ECCO) 2015-2018 and served as a board member and secretary of the Finnish Society of Gastroenterology 2013-2016.|